growingpenguin/growingpenguin.github.io/_posts/2023-12-23-ROS_Introduction.md

 Additionally run the turtle_teleop_key (node name: teleop_turtle, hereafter referred to as teleop_turtle) <br/>
 After running it, if you click the Refresh ROS graph button at the top left of the rqt_graph screen you had open, it will update to the latest state <br/>
 ![ROS Introduction24](https://github.com/growingpenguin/growingpenguin.github.io/assets/110277903/0d9a3705-448e-460d-b684-26f4f2c14898) <br/>
-Figure 6: teleop_turtle node is publishing the cmd_vel topic, which turtlesim is subscribing to <br/>
+Figure: teleop_turtle node is publishing the cmd_vel topic, which turtlesim is subscribing to <br/>
 ![ROS Introduction25](https://github.com/growingpenguin/growingpenguin.github.io/assets/110277903/98c1ac8a-9b29-455a-a22f-3b24882b9e18) <br/>
 Color_sensor and pose topics, which were mentioned earlier, are not displayed here. <br/>
 The turtlesim node is publishing these two topics.
 However, similar to how the cmd_vel topic was not active before executing the teleop_turtle, these topics are not shown because there are no nodes currently subscribing to them.  <br/>